 Where I Stayed:

 I stayed at Hotel Perdana which is arguably one of the better options in town.
-The proposition is rather upscale though the room was just 280 Ringgit (less than US$70) per night.
-For booking of hotels in Kota Bharu, you can check out the link here.
+The proposition is rather upscale though the price is relatively affordable.
+To compare the best prices in Kota Bharu, you can book here.